How to Install Android Studio in Ubuntu

 This will launch the setup wizard for the Ubuntu Android Studio.

-Continue with the default options to install and configure Android Studio on Ubuntu.
+Continue with the default options to install and configure Android Studio in Ubuntu 18.04.

 Create Desktop Entry for Ubuntu Application Menu